 Country: United Kingdom

 I have joined Swansea University as a Lecturer in Comparative Politics in 2017 from the University of Exeter where she held a position of a Lecturer in Quantitative Social Sciences.
-I was awarded a PhD in Politics by the University of Nottingham in 2015, as well as a Candidate in World History degree from Tomsk State University and first degrees from Kemerovo State University (Russia).
-Her research interests include political participation and representation of under-represented groups such as women, ethnic and religious minorities in Western democracies, especially in Britain.
-In particular, she explores how identity-based predictors shape the political attitudes and behaviours of political elites and members of public using quantitative and mixed methods methodologies.
+I was awarded a PhD in Politics by the University of Nottingham in 2015, as well as a Candidate in World History degree from Tomsk State University (Russia).
+My research interests include political participation and representation of ethnic and religious minorities and women in Britain.
+In particular, I explore how identity-based predictors (i.e. religion, ethnicity, gender) shape parliamentary behaviours and public behaviours and attitudes using quantitative and mixed methods methodologies.
 Most recently, I have been focusing on how religion affects Euroscepticism in Britain and the intergenerational analysis of religion and social capital in the UK, as well as a comparative study of hero figures in the UK and the USA.

 Religion & Politics